-Can Squarespace dodge the direct listing value trap? – TechCrunch
+Can Squarespace dodge the direct-listing value trap? – TechCrunch

-It’s Squarespace direct listing day, and the SMB web hosting and design shop’s reference price has been set at $50 per share.
+It’s Squarespace direct-listing day, and the SMB web hosting and design shop’s reference price has been set at $50 per share.

 The Exchange explores startups, markets and money.